 This is a procedure performed to investigate the cause of abnormal bleeding.
-It is performed in the outpatient department and does not usually require an anaesthetic.
-Some women find that it helps if they take some painkillers around an hour before their appointment if the procedure is uncomfortable for you, a local anaesthetic can be offered.
+We administer pain relief to all patient before the procedure and a local anaesthetic will be offered.
 The procedure is designed to investigate and sometimes make a diagnosis on the same visit.